sa6uhi/todo-api/README.md

     - 401 Unauthorized: `{ "detail": "Not authenticated" }` if no token is provided.
     - 401 Unauthorized: `{ "detail": "Couldn't validate credentials!" }` if token is invalid.
     - 401 Unauthorized: `{ "detail": "Token has expired!" }` if the JWT token is expired.
-    - 403 Forbidden: `{ "detail": "Not authorized to delete this user!" }` if the user tries to delete another user’s account.
-    - 404 Not Found: `{ "detail": "User not found!" }` if the user ID does not exist.
+    - 404 Not Found: `{ "detail": "User not found!" }` if the user does not exist.
   - **Notes**:
-    - Only the authenticated user can delete their own account.
+    - Deletes the authenticated user’s account automatically using their ID from the JWT token.
-    - Deleting a user automatically deletes all their tasks due to cascading deletion.
+    - All associated tasks are deleted due to cascading deletion.

 ### Task Endpoints
 - **POST /tasks/**